MitulMistry/the-valley/README.md

 1. Install [Node.js](https://nodejs.org/).
 NPM comes packaged with it.
 2. Run `npm install` in the command line while in the project directory.
 It will install dependencies from the [package.json file](../master/package.json).
 3. To build for development and run the local dev server at http://localhost:3000, run `npm run dev`.

+For production, if deploying to Heroku, set the config variable `NPM_CONFIG_PRODUCTION` to `false` so it properly installs Webpack before building the application.